2026 VENDORS

 Patrick and April St. Onge

 Our family raises pork, beef, and chicken as naturally as possible.
-We also raise egg laying chickens and sell eggs.
-We sell piglets too.
-We welcome visitors and would love to explain more about our farm, the crops we grow, and exactly what our animals eat.
-Happy animals make delicious meat :)
+They also raise egg laying chickens and sell eggs.
+They sell piglets too.
+Happy animals make delicious meat!

 • Sapling Rustic Furniture